google/purr/README.md

 Note that logcat uses ANSI color codes to display color, so an editor that supports these codes is recommended; for example, [AnsiEsc](https://www.vim.org/scripts/script.php?script_id=302) for Vim.

 If multiple lines are selected, only those selected lines will be opened in the text editor.

-### Installation
-1. Clone the repo
-2. Add the scripts directory to your path
-3. Run using "purr"

 ### Development
 1. Clone the repo